zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/store/app/store.d.ts:34:5 - (ae-forgotten-export) The symbol "UtilityView" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:36:5 - (ae-forgotten-export) The symbol "PrimaryAccessoryView" needs to be exported by the entry point lib.d.ts
 // lib/store/app/store.d.ts:38:5 - (ae-forgotten-export) The symbol "SecondaryAccessoryView" needs to be exported by the entry point lib.d.ts
-// lib/store/context-bridge.d.ts:4:5 - (ae-forgotten-export) The symbol "PackageDependentFunction" needs to be exported by the entry point lib.d.ts
-// lib/store/context-bridge.d.ts:5:5 - (ae-forgotten-export) The symbol "AnyFunction" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:26:9 - (ae-forgotten-export) The symbol "Action_2" needs to be exported by the entry point lib.d.ts
 // lib/store/integrations/store.d.ts:32:9 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:38:9 - (ae-forgotten-export) The symbol "Signature" needs to be exported by the entry point lib.d.ts